Testing OpenJDK builds

 OpenJDK sources can be downloaded from openjdk.java.net.
 Download the latest JDK 7 source and binaries from jdk7.java.net.
 The JDK 7 source snapshots are covered under the Java Research License (JRL) and the associated binaries are covered under a Pre-Release Software Evaluation Agreement.

-Your application contains usage scenarios for which Sun may or may not be testing.
-Testing your application against OpenJDK builds or the latest JDK, so long as you report any problems, gives Sun important compatibility and quality feedback.
+> Your application contains usage scenarios for which Oracle may or may not be testing.
+Testing your application against OpenJDK builds or the latest JDK, so long as you report any problems, gives Oracle important compatibility and quality feedback.
 If you discover a problem, let us know at bugs.sun.com.